ahmedkheiri/DASA_Kiwi_TSP_Challenge_2/README.md

 ## Overview

-This repository contains an implementation of **Monte Carlo Tree Search (MCTS)**.
+This repository contains an implementation of a **Monte Carlo Tree Search (MCTS)** to solve the TSP Challenge 2.0 proposed by Kiwi.com in 2018.
 The main codes can be found in the `Coding` folder, with examples of problem instances located in the `Instances` folder.

 ## Folder Structure